MrGaoGang/react-native-file-hash-plugin/README.md

 > react-native bundle --entry-file index.js --bundle-output ./bundle/ios.bundle --platform ios --assets-dest ./bundle --dev false

-will output like this, and the image will add hash string.
+will output like this, and the file will add hash string.

 ```js
 ├─assets